Pasadena Mediation Attorney | Baghdaserians Law Group, INC.

 Mediation of custody has numerous purposes.
-Among them are 1.
+Among them is 1.
 The reduction of bitterness between the parties, and 2.
 To come to an agreement that ensures the minor’s continuing contact and visitation with both parents, in the child’s best interest.
-Other considerations are the child’s health, safety and welfare; history of abuse by one parent against certain people; and use of alcohol or substances.
+Other considerations are the child’s health, safety, and welfare; history of abuse by one parent against certain people; and use of alcohol or substances.

-The mediator can be a part of the family conciliation Court’s professional staff, probation department or mental health services agency, in addition to attaining certain education requirements in behavioral science regarding marriage and family, and experience in counseling and/or psychotherapy.
-Courts regulate change of mediators at a local level.
+The mediator can be a part of the family conciliation Court’s professional staff, probation department, or mental health services agency, in addition to attaining certain education requirements in behavioral science regarding marriage and family, and experience in counseling and/or psychotherapy.
+Courts regulate the change of mediators at a local level.

 Depending on the local rules, a mediator makes a recommendation to the court in regards to custody or visitation.
 A mediator may only make a recommendation to the court if both parties are given the right to examine him or her at a hearing on the recommendation, which yet again, makes the attorney a crucial component of the mediation process.
 Furthermore, unless the parties agree, a mediator cannot communicate to the court without the parties present, unless the mediator determines it’s for a restraining order to prevent imminent risk to the physical safety of a child or a party.

 Mediators are also empowered with making recommendations pertaining to an investigation or services offered to resolve the issue before the hearing if the parties still have not reached an agreement.
 This is why it is so crucial to have an attorney who will aggressively advocate on behalf of a client for a resolution where one can be found between the parties before other steps are taken by the Court or mediator that could hinder a party’s visitation or custody rights.